hyoox/weatherReportingSystem/ReadMe.md

-Sure, here's a step-by-step guide in Markdown format:

-## Setting Up and Running the Weather Application
+# Setting Up and Running the Weather Application

 ### Prerequisites